Spider Solitaire Glossary

 Sequence Types

 Understanding sequences is crucial for Spider Solitaire strategy.
-Check out our strategy guide for tips on building them effectively.
+Check out our how to win Spider Solitaire guide for tips on building them effectively.

 Sequence

 A run of cards arranged in descending order by rank.
 For example: 9, 8, 7, 6.
-Sequences can be either same-suit or mixed-suit, and this distinction matters a lot for gameplay.
+Sequences can be either same-suit or mixed-suit, and this distinction matters a lot for gameplay because it changes how much of the stack you can move at once.
 A complete sequence in Spider Solitaire runs from King all the way down to Ace (13 cards total).

 A sequence where all cards share the same suit.
 For example: 9♠, 8♠, 7♠.
 This is the golden standard.
-In-suit sequences are mobile, meaning you can pick up the entire group and move it to another column.
-You also need a complete in-suit sequence (King through Ace of one suit) to send cards to the foundation.
-Always try to build in-suit when possible.
+Same-suit sequences are mobile, meaning you can pick up the entire group and move it to another column.
+You also need a complete same-suit sequence (King through Ace of one suit) to send cards to the foundation.
+Same-suit mobility is the engine of strong play, because it keeps large stacks flexible.

 Mixed-Suit Sequence

 A sequence where cards have different suits.
 For example: 9♠, 8♥, 7♦.
 You can legally place a card on any card that's one rank higher, regardless of suit.
 The catch?
 Mixed-suit sequences are immobile.
 You can only move the top card, not the whole group.
-These sequences often become traps that lock up your tableau.
-Use them as a last resort.
+These sequences often become traps that lock up your tableau, which is why the mixed-suit rule page matters for real decision-making.

 Deal

 The action of taking cards from the stockpile and distributing them across the tableau.
 Each deal places one new card on top of every column (10 cards total).
 You get five deals per game (50 cards in the stockpile divided by 10 columns).
 Before dealing, you usually need to have no empty columns.
-Dealing is irreversible and can dramatically change the game state.
+Dealing is irreversible and can dramatically change the game state, which is why stock timing is such a big part of skilled play.

 Game Difficulty Terms